rohan-paul/Awesome-JavaScript-Interviews/Topic-Wise-Notes/Redux/mapStateToProps-Gen-Syntax.md

+### mapStateToProps() is a utility which helps your component get updated state(which is updated by some other components),

+### mapDispatchToProps() is a utility which will help your component to fire an action event (dispatching action which may cause change of application state)

 ## 1. mapStateToProps - General Syntax - 1st Example

 ### Note, because mapStateToProps() take the item state (from itemReducer.js ) and turns this into a component property.
 So I am applying PropTypes on item ``item: PropTypes.object.isRequired``